Ira569/cs61b/README.md

-# cs61b
+# hw in cs61b
-My hw in cs61b
+happy that I finished.